rayduck/pnohty/README.md

 - With more keys, some of the combo mods can move onto extra thumb keys.

 ## Hesitant to join in the fun?

+### Why is enter on the right thumb?

+- If you use the mouse with the right hand, then left thumb on space should be well practiced.
+- As opposed to prose, code has very short lines.
+A good practice is to limit lines to 80 characters, but often lines are under 25 characters.
+The frequency of return is thus a lot higher for programmers.
+This is further increased with command line usage and Vim.
+- I also happen to enjoy outliners, especially [Logseq](https://logseq.com/).
+Enter usage is high, as each thought is broken down into bitsized components.

 ### Why no homerow mods?

 - Some popular key layouts such as the [Miryoku](https://github.com/manna-harbour/miryoku) uses homerow mods.
 But you will often hear of complaints about them being fiddly and error prone.